 Over time, external referral programs (XRP) will outperform employee referral programs (ERP).
 And that’s simply because XRPs have two distinct advantages:

-Let’s examine these two reasons;
+Let’s examine these two advantages;

 Has anyone heard of an external referrer program (XRP) or something similar before reading this?